 Total Paid: $5641

 That's a $687 difference over just a 36 month period.
-Money you could be using to build your savings account or paying off other debts.
+The money you could be using to build your savings account or paying off other debts.

 $15,000 in debt (Plan to pay off in 48 months)